Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Data

-Figure~\ref{fig:map_coal_mines_full} indicates the coal mine locations from the AHC and the corresponding treatment and control groups by year.
-Most coal mines are located in three specific areas in the southernmost, central, and northeastern regions: these are representative coalfields called Chikuh\=o, Jy\=oban, and Ishikari-Kushiro Tanden, respectively.
-Importantly, a comparison of Figures~\ref{fig:map_coal_1931} and~\ref{fig:map_coal_1936} shows that these agglomerations were stable over time.
-For a closer look, Figure~\ref{fig:map_coal_mines} provides an example map for a representative coalfield called Chikuh\=o-tanden in Kyush\=u island, Japan's southernmost region (indicated in Figure~\ref{fig:map_coal_1931}).
-One can see that the distribution of mines has changed little; only a few mines were opened or closed between 1931 and 1936.
-This feature of coal mines makes it difficult to use within-variation in the spatial distribution of the mines for the identification.
-Online Appendix~\ref{sec:app_did} discuss this point in details.\footnote{In short, it was infeasible to implement a difference-in-differences estimator for my full sample because of the lack of information (i.e., the number of municipalities that experienced the opening/closing of the coal mines).
-Nevertheless, in Online Appendix~\ref{sec:app_did}, I will show the results from the two-group by two-period difference-in-differences setting for a small subsample including Ogawa and Miyoshiyama coal mines (Figure~\ref{fig:map_coal_1936}), which provide the reasonable results for my main findings.}
+Figure~\ref{fig:map_coal_mines_full} indicates the coal mine locations from the CS and the corresponding treatment and control groups by year.
+Most coal mines are located in three specific areas in the southernmost, central, and northeastern regions.
+These are representative coalfields called Chikuh\=o, Jy\=oban, and Ishikari-Kushiro Coalfields, respectively.
+Notably, a comparison of Figures~\ref{fig:map_coal_1931} and~\ref{fig:map_coal_1936} shows that these agglomerations were stable over time.
+For a closer look, Figure~\ref{fig:map_coal_mines} provides an example map for the most representative coalfield called Chikuh\=o Coalfield in Ky\=ush\=u, Japan's southernmost island (indicated in Figure~\ref{fig:map_coal_1931}).
+One can observe that the distribution of mines has changed little, with only a few mines either opened or closed between 1931 and 1936.
+This feature of coal mines makes it difficult to use within-variation in the spatiotemporal distribution of the mines for identification.
+Online Appendix~\ref{sec:app_did} discusses this point in detail.\footnote{In short, it is not feasible to implement a difference-in-differences estimator for the full sample because of the lack of within-variation (i.e., the number of municipalities that experienced the opening/closing of the coal mines).
+Nevertheless, in Online Appendix~\ref{sec:app_did}, the results from the two-group by two-period difference-in-differences setting for a small subsample including Ogawa and Miyoshiyama coal mines will be demonstrate (Figure~\ref{fig:map_coal_1936}), which provide the results reasonable to the findings.}